TheoKouzelis/TheoKouzelis.github.io/_posts/2015-05-06-diy-vs-framework-mocks.markdown

 ---
 layout: post
 title: "DIY vs Framework Mocks"
-description: "Comparing using a framwork or package to create mock objects in your tests or creating them your self."
+description: "Comparing creating test mocks using a framework/package or creating them your self."
 date: 2015-05-06 01:00:00
 categories: php
 ---
-#DIY vs Framework Mocks Objects

 Since learning to test applications I have always used packages like [Mockery](https://github.com/padraic/mockery) or [PHPUnit](https://phpunit.de/manual/current/en/test-doubles.html#test-doubles.mock-objects) to create mocks objects.
 I have always found mocking to be a complicated subject and find my tests which involve mocks can be hard to read.